marveldylan/u1_lesson_ES6/README.md

 - Learn all about destructuring
 - Get practice in with each of these new concepts

+## Getting Started

+- Fork and Clone
+- Open this repo in your code editor
+- Create an `index.js` file.

 ## Lesson Instructions

 ### Review